Heading south on the Sørfjord on our Hardanger road trip we visited the unique hamlet of Agatunet, one of the very original farm villages of Norway.

 The oldest house still standing is Lagmannsstova, a court of appeals, built around 1250 by the knight Sigurd Brynjulvson.
 It is the only house left of its kind in Norway.

-Sigurd Brynjulvson drowned in 1303, and the farm was divided between his daughters.
+Sigurd Brynjulvson drowned in 1303, and the family divided his farm between his daughters.
 As the years went by, there were more divisions, and being a prosperous area, around 200 people made their living out of this hamlet.
 By Norwegian standards it was a large number.

-This tight group of buildings, forming a hamlet, was probably built like this for reasons of safety.
+They probably built this tight group of buildings for safety, in the form of a hamlet.
 The mountains are high, avalanches frequent and the setting of Agatunet was underneath a cliff providing the necessary protection.
 Snow avalanches would be split by the cliff and continue down to the fjord on either side of the hamlet.

 At its peak the hamlet had a chapel (it was tore down in 1811), a school, a general store, a post office and a telegraph station.
-Somehow that peak culminated, progress stopped, the owners and residents went out of cash, and nothing was renewed.
+Somehow that peak culminated, progress stopped, the owners and residents went out of cash.

-Thanks to national legislation and regional endeavours the hamlet has been preserved.
+Thanks to national legislation and regional endeavours the hamlet was preserved.
 Agatunet has for decades been a listed hamlet.

 After our guided tour we found a way to hike up the hill behind it to get an overview of it all.
 The number of slate roofs would be very close to 100%.

-All roofs at Agatunet, also the newer farm buildings around it, are covered with slate.
+All roofs at Agatunet, also the newer farm buildings around it, have slate covers.
 The Hardanger slate was of particularly good quality and used around the country.
 In Hardanger it may be hard to find an old building not using slate.
 A fascinating aspect of the slate covered roofs at Agatunet is that they are so varied.
 The patterns vary, and the width and thickness of the stone vary too.

 This is tradition.
 Hardanger is all about tradition, and anyone wishing to get to the bottom of Norwegian culture should come here, to Agatunet.
 Have a look inside the farm-houses, have a cup of coffee, and enjoy the atmosphere of this quaint old hamlet.